10 Questions

 We want to amplify Onisa's testimony to the power of courageous kindness.

 AUDIENCE OF ONE: From the beginning, we focused on making a film about orphans - for orphans.
 (By "orphan" we mean: all vulnerable children who are missing parental protection.)
 That drove our decision-making from the storyline to how we talk about and promote the movie.
 How can we truthfully represent the orphan experience and then positively impact their situation?
-We also understood that anyone with childhood trauma could be affected by this film.
+We also understood that anyone with childhood trauma could also be affected by this film.

 We spent 100s of hours researching the subject matter.
 For historical accuracy, we interviewed orphan survivors and locals who lived under Nicolae Ceausescu's regime.
 We examined the effects of communism and fascism on Romania, sifting through hours of old footage.
 To better understand the orphan, we talked with current and former orphans, young and old.
 We visited a Romanian family group home.
 We reached out to orphan care workers and nonprofits, adoptive and foster parents, psychologists, and social workers.